Clinton Bristow Jr.: Early life and education

 Bristow graduated from East Tech high school in 1967 as class valedictorian.
 At East Tech he had served as class president, and been a letterman in football.

 Bristow graduated from Northwestern University in 1971 with a Bachelor of Arts.
 In 1974, he received his juris doctor from Northwestern, and in 1977 he received a Ph.D. in education administration and public administration from Northwestern.
 In 1984, he received his MBA from Governors State University.

 Career

 In October 1990, the Chicago Board of Education elected Bristow as its president.
 He served until 1992.

 A native of Alabama, Bristow was installed as Alcorn's president on August 24, 1995.
 Under his leadership, the number of students in Alcorn's graduate and professional programs grew by a large percentage.
 An increase in the number of international students attending Alcorn during Bristow's administration gained national attention.
 Bristow also served as president of the Southwestern Athletic Conference.

+Personal life

 Bristow died of heart failure on August 19, 2006, just two days before the start of Alcorn's fall 2006 semester.
 He was known to be an avid runner, and was found dead on the campus track.
 He was 57.